thomasdarimont/spring-xd/spring-xd-analytics-ml-pmml/README.md

 # Stream definition
 Create the stream definition.
-Note that you need to copy the iris-flower-classification-naive-bayes-1.pmml.xml file form the spring-xd-analytics-ml-pmml/src/test/resources/pmml folder to the folder {XD_HOME}/analytics.
+Note that you need to copy the iris-flower-classification-naive-bayes-1.pmml.xml file from the spring-xd-analytics-ml-pmml/src/test/resources/pmml folder to the folder {XD_HOME}/modules/processors/analytic-pmml/.

 ```
 stream create